 Ohio has required the registration and annual reporting of water withdrawals and permitted diversions since 1990, including the location and source of the withdrawal or diversion and the purpose for which it is used.
 Monthly withdrawal data for each well and/or surface water intake is reported annually.
 Monthly diversion data for registered diversions has also been reported annually, beginning in 2013.
 Electronic submission is not available.
-Data are entered and stored in MS Access format, and can be queried as needed by ODNR-DS&W staff.
+Data are entered and stored in MS Access format, and can be queried as needed by the Division staff.
 Metering is not required; reports based on flow gauging and timing devices are also accepted, and technical assistance in generating water withdrawal and diversion reports is available.
 Experience has demonstrated that consumptive use quantities cannot generally be accurately measured; instead, consumptive use coefficients are employed.
+Data described in this section can be obtained from the Division's Water Inventory & Planning Program by calling 614-265-6620 or emailing a request to DSWC@dnr.state.oh.us.